Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 440 3GB will be 13% faster than the GeForce 9600 GSO 1.5GB overall, because of its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GT 440 3GB should theoretically perform a bit faster than the GeForce 9600 GSO 1.5GB overall. (explain)

-Texel RateThe GeForce 9600 GSO 1.5GB will be quite a bit (about 85%) faster with regards to AF than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce 9600 GSO 1.5GB will be a lot (more or less 85%) more effective at texture filtering than the GeForce GT 440 3GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 440 3GB is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 440 3GB is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison